prismicio-community/nextjs-starter-prismic-minimal/README.md

-# Prismic + Next.js Minimal TypeScript Starter
+# Prismic + Next.js Minimal Starter

-Want to quickly get started building your own project with [Prismic][prismic], [Next.js][nextjs], and TypeScript?
+Want to quickly get started building your own project with [Prismic][prismic] and [Next.js][nextjs]?
 This project includes basic configurations and nothing else.
 The project includes one Rich Text Slice, a homepage, and a dynamic page.

 - **Demo**: [Open live demo][live-demo]
 - **Learn more about Prismic and Next.js**: [Prismic Next.js Documentation][prismic-docs]